PZVivian/School.MSc.STATS780_DataScience/README.md

 Assignment 3 - Predicting absenteeism at work using k-means clustering and hierarchical clustering

-Project - Predicting diabetes using a decision tree and neural network
+Project - Predicting diabetes using a decision tree and support vector machine